Saint Ann Parish was first organized in 1860, the little community of West Covington, then known as Economy, had a mere 500 inhabitants.

 Father Thomas B. Ennis erected a new church building; its cornerstone laid on August 30, 1931, was the original cornerstone from the 1860 church.
 The structure was dedicated June 19, 1932.

 In November, 1940, Reverend Joseph Deimling was appointed to Saint Ann.
 The present school is the third built and completed June 1, 1957, and dedicated the following October.
 In June 1981, a decision was reached by the parishioners and the Diocese to close Saint Ann School due to declining enrollment.
 The children of Saint Ann continue to attend Prince of Peace School.
 The Saint Ann building presently houses a very fine day care facility.

 Father Lewis Jasper was named the new pastor on May 29, 1977 and undertook the renovation of the church.

-Other pastors during the years were Father Joseph Broering, Father Steinhauser, Father Rosing, Father Paul Krebs, Father Mark Steidle, Father Douglas Fortner and currently Father Michael Greer.
+Other pastors during the years were Father Joseph Broering, Father Steinhauser, Father Rosing, Father Paul Krebs, Father Mark Steidle, Father Douglas Fortner, Father G. Michael Greer and currently Father Aby Thampi.

 Saint Ann became a mission of Saint John in 1999 the two parish’s work together to spread the good news in the city of Covington.